crweiner/hacktoberfest-swag-list/README.md

 - **How to sign up**: 1+ Merged PR to any [Specflow repo](https://github.com/SpecFlowOSS/SpecFlow/) and then [fill up this form](https://specflow.org/contributer-package/) to get swag.
 - **Issues**: New to Open source?
 Look for issues [#first-timers-only](https://github.com/SpecFlowOSS/SpecFlow/labels/first-timers-only) , [Up-for-grabs](https://github.com/SpecFlowOSS/SpecFlow/labels/up-for-grabs).
 - **Notes**: Check out [Specflow Hacktoberfest 2020 blog](https://specflow.org/blog/hacktoberfest-2020-starts-soon/3) for more information and read [the contributing guide](https://github.com/SpecFlowOSS/SpecFlow/blob/master/CONTRIBUTING.md) on how to contribute.

+#### **Stack Builders**

+- **Swag**: 9 gift cards
+- **Requirements**: Top contributors.
+- **How to sign up**: Submit PRs to [StackBuilders GitHub](https://github.com/stackbuilders) and [fill up this form](https://docs.google.com/forms/d/e/1FAIpQLSc4QyXBUKf0nGvPdW6RaY2FJnIC45LkUsmoIZgCW6i1Jrliag/viewform).
+Judges will review PRs and select the PRs depending on project size and relevance in the industry, the complexity of your contribution, the PR number and the quality code.
+- **Notes**: Check [Stackbuilders hacktoberfest blog](https://www.stackbuilders.com/news/join-us-for-our-first-hacktoberfest) for more information.
+Join [Stackbuilders Discord](https://discord.com/invite/S4QzFe8) to ask your doubts and talk about the event or your progress.

 #### **Switchblade**